lauraset/BuildingHeightModel/README.md

 python evaluate.py
 ```

-If there is any issue, please feel free to contact me (email: yinxcao@163.com or yinxcao@whu.edu.cn).
+If there is any issue, please feel free to contact me.
+The email adress is yinxcao@163.com or yinxcao@whu.edu.cn, and researchgate link is  https://www.researchgate.net/profile/Yinxia-Cao.
 ## Citation

 If you find this repo useful for your research, please consider citing the paper